Diwali - Light Up Your Soul With India’s Festival Of Lights

 Goa

-Goa is another amazing tourist destination to visit during Diwali festival.
+Goa is one of the best places for a Diwali vacation in India.
 Locals construct many large-size Narakasura effigies which are filled with lanterns and grass, then burn them in the early morning.
 In addition, gambling has become a significant part of the Diwali festivities of Goa, travelers may try their luck in top casinos there.

 Lanterns are hung during Diwali